sdos/deploy-sdos/README.md

 modify the config file; set the swift URLs. if you connect through SDOS and it runs locally with defaults, just set "localhost:3000" if you want to use nodeRed for the analytics component; set the URL here.
-A default local setu as explained later will have the URL: localhost:1880
+ A default setup as explained later will have port 1880.
+You need to provide the URL that the machine has from the outside; i.e. what the user will see

     cp mcm/Bluebox/appConfig.example.py mcm/Bluebox/appConfig.py